-Financial risk: MHA invests in a professionally managed portfolio that contains certificates of deposit, mutual funds, and equities.
+Financial risk: MHA invests in a professionally managed portfolio that contains mutual funds, government securities, corporate bonds, money market funds, and certificates of deposit.
 Such investments are exposed to various risks, such as market and credit.
 Due to the level of risk associated with such investments and the level of uncertainty related to changes in the value of such investments, it is at least reasonably possible that changes in risks in the near term could materially affect investment balances and the amounts reported in the financial statements.